 9 - Now we’ll need to convert the certificate from DER format to PEM.
 Go to sslshopper.com, then click on “SSL Converter – Convert SSL Certificates to different formats."

 10 - Select your certificate from the Browse… button.

 11 - Select “DER/Binary” in the Type of Current Certificate drop down menu.

 12 - Select “Standard PEM” from the Type To Convert To drop down menu.

 14 - Open your certificate with a text editor (e.g. Notepad) and copy the contents.

-15 - Login to your Blissbook account, then go to your Single Sign-On settings (https://your-subdomain.blissbook.com/organization/settings/security or click the • • • menu in the very top right corner of Blissbook, choose Settings, then click Security in the left-side menu) and click the Enable SSO button.
-Then click Active Directory via AD FS.
+15 - Login to your Blissbook account, then go to your Single Sign-On settings (click ORGANIZATION in the main nav, click the settings slider icon in the left nav, look for the "Via Single Sign-On (SSO)" section), then click the Enable SSO button.
+Choose Active Directory via AD FS.

 16 - Paste your certificate within the X.509 Certificate field.
 Above it, enter your Login URL.
 Typically it’s the URL to your AD FS service with /adfs/ls/ appended to it.

 All done!
 Grab yourself a handful of Oreos and celebrate!